-All students choose their courses, with the assistance of their advisor, the year prior to taking their courses.
+All students choose their courses, with the assistance of their counselor, the year prior to taking their courses.
 The counselor will handle special scheduling circumstances on a case-by-case basis.
+Changes to course schedules are not permitted after two academic weeks after the first day of the term.